Frank Taylor

 Tulane University

-Stem Library Lab Teacher’s Lounge
+STEM Library Lab Teacher’s Lounge

-Fall 2022
+Design-Build Studio | Fall 2022

 Design and fabrication of the STEM Library Lab by Tulane School of Architecture faculty and students through Small Center in collaboration with STEM Library Lab.
 Design and fabrication and visual representation work was the result of a group process.